Saatvik-Lochan/GestureLogger/README.md

              are not the project file, though that also must be deleted).
 You can find its location by opening another project and going to **Admin > DataFolder**
+- **Issue:** No sanitation of user input in the participant info section

 ## Extension